MeVsTheVoices/CS-421/README.md

 		Round Robin
 	As scheduling algorithms, then displays their relative statistics And a nice gant chart to display the sequence and times of execution

+Lab 4
+	Recreates the producer consumer problem using pthreads